Rubén Salazar Gómez: Cardinal

 He was created a cardinal by Pope Benedict XVI in a consistory on 24 November 2012.
-As cardinal priest he was assigned the titular church of San Gerardo Maiella.
+As Cardinal-Priest of San Gerardo Maiella.

 On 31 January 2013, Pope Benedict XVI named him a member of the Pontifical Commission for Latin America and the Pontifical Council for Justice and Peace.

 He participated as a cardinal elector in the 2013 papal conclave that elected Pope Francis.

 Pope Francis appointed him a member of the Congregation for Bishops on 16 December 2013.
 In May 2015, he was elected to a four-year term as president of the Latin American Bishops Conference (CELAM).

 On 25 April 2020, Pope Francis accepted his resignation as Archbishop of Bogota and appointed Luis José Rueda Aparicio to succeed him.

 On 8 March 2022 Salazar was admitted to hospital suffering heart problems and after surgery to insert a stent he remained in intensive care.